 Why the unusual name “Qantu” you may wonder?
 Qantu (pronounced ‘Kantu’) comes from the native Peruvian language, Quechua, and it is the national flower of Peru and Bolivia.
 A symbol of unity and hospitality, this flower embodies the values and sentiment that Maxime and Elfi infuse into their chocolate work.

-- Ingredients: Cocoa Beans, Cane Sugar, Cocoa Butter
+- Ingredients: Organic Cocoa Beans, Organic Cane Sugar, Cocoa Butter

 - Net Weight: 50 g. / 1.76 oz.